researchstudio-sat/webofneeds/webofneeds/won-bot/README.md

 Events can be generated in different situations:

-- as the bot reaches certain [stages in its life cycle](src/main/java/won/bot/framework/eventbot/event/impl/lifecycle), e.g. the [InitializeEvent](src/main/java/won/bot/framework/eventbot/event/impl/lifecycle/InitializeEvent.java) or the [WorkDoneEvent](src/main/java/won/bot/framework/eventbot/event/impl/lifecycle/WorkDoneEvent.java).
+- as a bot reaches certain [stages in its life cycle](src/main/java/won/bot/framework/eventbot/event/impl/lifecycle), e.g. the [InitializeEvent](src/main/java/won/bot/framework/eventbot/event/impl/lifecycle/InitializeEvent.java) or the [WorkDoneEvent](src/main/java/won/bot/framework/eventbot/event/impl/lifecycle/WorkDoneEvent.java).
 - whenever a message is received for one of the atoms controlled by the bot.
 - at regular intervals, by attaching a [trigger](src/main/java/won/bot/framework/eventbot/action/impl/trigger/BotTrigger.java) to the bot that publishes [ActEvents](src/main/java/won/bot/framework/eventbot/event/impl/lifecycle/ActEvent.java) at regular intervals.
 - as part of an action that is executed by the bot.